What You'll Learn

 To capitalize on momentum, leading organizations believe that returning to the office may simply not be best.
 Now culture leaders have been tasked by their C-Suites to design a better workplace experience that makes the best people want to stay.

-In this webinar, Laura Eley (Principal Consultant & Co-Founder of +One Culture Consulting, a One Workplace venture) will share guidance for culture leaders who are designing their future workplace experience.
+In this webinar, Laura Eley (Principal Consultant & Co-Founder of +One Culture Consulting, a One Workplace venture) shares guidance for culture leaders who are designing their future workplace experience.

 - What other culture leaders are considering in their planning efforts